family members grieving over the loss of a loved one

 Under South Carolina law, a wrongful death is when the death of a person is the result of a wrongful act, neglect, or default of another party.
 The wrongful act, neglect, or default must be the type of action for which the person could have filed a personal injury lawsuit had he or she lived.

-A wrongful death claim can arise when one person dies due to the legal fault of another person or entity, including by:
+A wrongful death claim can arise when one person dies due to the legal fault of another person or entity.
+In Rock Hill, families commonly pursue wrongful death cases involving:

 Damages Available in a Wrongful Death Lawsuit